Fire & Flame Tattoo Designs

 Phoenix TattooClick thumbnail to view full-size

-Many people decorate an old tattoo with flames and fire to help bring an older tattoo into a new light.
-Otherwise, fire and flames are still a very popular tattoo and idea among many.
+Many people decorate an existing tattoo with flames and fire to help bring an older tattoo into a new light.
+Otherwise, fire and flames are still a very popular tattoo idea.

-There are mean reasons and meanings to fire that make it more significant than a decorative agent to a tattoo.
+There are many meanings and reasons to get a fire tattoo that make it more significant than a decorative agent to a tattoo.

-Fire can represent transformation, destruction, change, passion, a beacon of light and knowledge, and serve as a warning to the wearer.
-It has been used in religious rites and symbolism, as the smoke wafts towards Heaven, it's thought to bring wishes and prayers of faith.
+Fire can represent transformation, destruction, change, passion, a beacon of light and knowledge, or serve as a warning to the wearer.
+It has been used in religious rites and symbolism; as the smoke wafts towards Heaven, it's thought to bring wishes and prayers of faith.